NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 #TurtleNetwork

-$NEURON [NEURON
+$NEURON [NEURON] #NEURON

 ==============

-DEX Wallet and Trading
+## DEX Wallet and Trading

-***
+> Waves.tech, an ecosystem of next-generation technologies built on the Waves protocol, has ported its native token WAVES into

-Waves.tech, an ecosystem of next-generation technologies built on the Waves protocol, has ported its native token WAVES into Ethereum to enhance interoperability between the two networks and introduce Waves functionality to Ethereum users.
+Ethereum to enhance interoperability between the two networks and introduce Waves functionality to Ethereum users.

 WAVES token holders will have access to numerous decentralized applications, exchanges, and DeFi protocols operating on the